Lock Up (1989 film): Plot

-Aiming to force Leone to snap and compromise his position, the warden has Chink Weber kill First-Base in the gym.
+Aiming to force Leone to snap and compromise his position, the warden has Chink kill First-Base in the gym.
 For revenge, Leone attacks Chink, rendering him helpless, but before he kills him, he relents, realizing that committing such an act is precisely what Drumgoole wants.
 Seizing this opportunity, one of Chink's goons impales Leone from behind with a shank.
 As Leone recovers in the prison infirmary, another prisoner tells him that he has been hired to rape and murder Melissa.
 That night, Leone attempts his escape with Dallas to try to save Melissa; however, Dallas lures him to a dead end, where they are captured by Drumgoole and his guards, among them, the one who posed as the prisoner who claimed he would rape Melissa.
 It is revealed that Drumgoole arranged this to provoke Leone into attempting an escape, in order to have a mandatory 10-year sentence imposed upon him, and convinced Dallas to assist him in his plan in exchange for an early release, though Drumgoole reneges on this after Leone's capture.
-Drumgoole leaves the two inmates to be beaten by the guards, but Dallas, understanding the other prisoners would kill him after setting up Leone, apologizes to Leone and electrocutes himself and officer Manly to help Leone escape.
+Drumgoole leaves the two inmates to be beaten by the guards, but Dallas, understanding the other prisoners would kill him after setting up Leone, apologizes to Leone and electrocutes himself and Officer Manly to help Leone escape.

 Enraged, Leone breaks into Drumgoole's office instead of escaping, takes him to the execution chamber and straps him to the electric chair.
 He activates the generator and secures his hand to the switch.
 The prison guards break into the execution viewing room, leading to an armed standoff.
-Under threat of being executed, the warden finally confesses to his plot to increase Leone's prison time.
+Under threat of being executed, Drumgoole finally confesses to his plot to increase Leone's prison time.
 Leone pulls the switch anyway but nothing happens.
 He then reveals he took one of the fuses out before to trick the warden into confessing.
-Captain Meissner and his men apprehend Leone, but they also take Drumgoole into custody for the legal confession.
-Although Drumgoole threatens retaliation against Meissner for the arrest, the captain stands his ground against the warden.
+Meissner and his men apprehend Leone, but they also take Drumgoole into custody for the legal confession.
+Although Drumgoole threatens retaliation against Meissner for the arrest, Meissner stands his ground against the warden.

-A judicial inquiry is made into the matter about the warden's corrupt behavior and Leone serves only the prison time required of him in the first place.
+A judicial inquiry is made into the matter about Drumgoole's corrupt behavior and Leone serves only the prison time required of him in the first place.
 A few weeks later, Leone leaves prison to the cheers of his fellow inmates and meets up with Eclipse one last time.
 He wishes Captain Meissner farewell and exits Gateway to embrace the waiting Melissa.